jrief/django-angular/docs/installation.rst

 ============
 Installation
 ============
 Install **Django-Angular**.
-The latest stable release can be found on PyPI
+The latest stable release can be found on PyPI.
+Django-Angular is meant to be used in conjunction with an existing Django installation.
+Please follow the Django tutorial first if you do not have an existing install.

 .. code-block:: bash